mekaufman/iam/iamuserinv.md

 When you invite new users, you can choose to add the user to an organization in the account.
 If you add the user to an organization, you can assign him or her an organization role.
 Then, you choose to give the invited user access to any or all of the spaces in the selected organization with an assigned space role.

-1. From the **Invite users** screen, expand the **Cloud Foundry access** section.
+1. On the Invite users page, expand the Cloud Foundry access section.
 2. Select an organization to add the user to.
 3. Select an organization role to define the level of access for the selected organization.
-4. Optional: Select **Add organization role** to specify an extra role.
+4. Optional: Click **Add organization role** to specify an extra role.
 5. Select **All current regions** or a specific region.
 6. Select **All current spaces** or a specific space.
 7. Select a space role to define the level of access for the selected spaces.
-8. Optional: Select **Add space role** to specify an extra role.
+8. Optional: Click **Add space role** to specify an extra role.

 For more information about the roles that are used when you assign access, see [Cloud Foundry roles](/docs/iam?topic=iam-cfaccess#cfroles).

-You can add a Cloud Foundry role by using the [ibmcloud account user-invite](/docs/cli/reference/ibmcloud?topic=cloud-cli-ibmcloud_commands_account#ibmcloud_account_user_invite) CLI command, but the console must be used to assign other access or permissions.
+You can add a Cloud Foundry role by using the [**`ibmcloud account user-invite`**](/docs/cli/reference/ibmcloud?topic=cloud-cli-ibmcloud_commands_account#ibmcloud_account_user_invite) CLI command, but the console must be used to assign other access or permissions.
 {: tip}

 ### Classic infrastructure access